 Why Does Reactivity Matter?

 In Scientific Research

-In research where unobtrusive observation is not possible, scientists most often use a blind experiment design.
-In a blind experiment, information is withheld from subjects, technicians, data analysts, and those experimenting.
+In research where unobtrusive observation is not possible, scientists often use a blind experiment design.
+In a blind experiment, information is withheld from subjects, technicians, details analysts, and those experimenting.
 This reduces the possibility of any kind of bias that might lead to reactivity.
 Often, the participants don't even know what hypothesis is being tested.